unm-digital-futures/digital-history-review/docs/essays/angelitas-de-caridad.md

 ## Why you should visit *Angelitas De Caridad*
 Martineztown Park and the *"Angelitas De Caridad"* sculpture is a hidden gem of Albuquerque History.
-Though there is limited information on the sculpture itself, it represents an era in American and New Mexico history that forever changed the city, state, and country.
+Though there is limited information on the sculpture itself, it represents an era in American and New Mexico history that forever changed the landscape of the city, state, and country.